VR Therapy for Anxiety in Brain Tumor Patients

 The trial protocol does not specify if you need to stop taking your current medications.
 However, active corticosteroid therapy is allowed, so it seems likely that you can continue your current medications.

-What safety data exists for VR therapy in brain tumor patients?
+What prior data suggests that this VR therapy is safe for brain tumor patients?

 AL